philiprami/betting_on_a_buzz/README.md

 **merge_all.do**
 <br />
 merges the wikipedia article views data into the odds.dta file for winners and losers.
 Additionally, timezones and elo/welo are merged in.
-The output file (final.dta) will be used for estimation.
+The output file (final.dta) will be used for estimation and demonstration of the betting strategy.
 ```
 # To run
 do merge_all.do